Internet Explorer is not supported by Design Library

 If there is an error connected to the input in the field, the user will get an error message.
 The field with the error is marked red and an explanatory text is displayed right next to it.

-Generally we want to inform users of erros as fast as possible; when leaving the field, or sometimes even while typing.
+Generally we want to inform users of errors as fast as possible; when leaving the field, but not whilst typing.
 If the user does not enter anything in the field, the field is not validated when they leave the field.
 The validation for an empty field happens when the user tries to go forward in the flow, Next, or click the final CTA button such as Apply.
 When we don't know if it's wrong before submitting, the error is displayed after submitting.

 Examples of error states: